Setting Up Invoice Formats

 Converting from Single-Row Format to Multi-Row Format

 If you have never used the enhanced accounting codes mode, all of your AP batch invoice spreadsheet formats will be single-row format.
-If and when you enable the enhanced accounting codes mode, you should strongly consider converting your invoice spreadsheet formats from single-row format to multi-row format.
+If and when you turn on the enhanced accounting codes mode, you should strongly consider converting your invoice spreadsheet formats from single-row format to multi-row format.

 1. Select